Time Instability of the Fama-French Multifactor Models: An International Evidence: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Mikio Ito, Tatsuma Wada, and the conference participants at the 97th Annual Conference of the Western Economic Association International for their helpful comments and suggestions.
-The author is also grateful for the financial assistance provided by the Japan Society for the Promotion of Science Grant in Aid for Scientific Research, under grant number 19K13747.
+The author would like to thank Takahiro Hoshino, Mikio Ito, Daisuke Nagakura, Tatsuyoshi Okimoto, Tatsuma Wada, and the conference participants at the 99th Annual Conference of the Western Economic Association International for their helpful comments and suggestions.
+The author (Noda) is also grateful for the financial assistance provided by the Japan Society for the Promotion of Science Grant in Aid for Scientific Research (grant number: 23H00838) and Japan Science and Technology Agency, Moonshot Research \& Development Program (grant number: JPMJMS2215).
 All data and programs used are available upon request.

 {\arabic{table}}